liborty/rstats/README.md

 ### Implementation

-The constituent parts of Rstats are Rust traits grouping together functions applicable to vectors of data of relevant end types.
-End type f64 is most commonly used.
-Facilities for other end types are limited.
-For lots of data of other end types, it is always possible to clone them to f64, see for example the included utility function `statsg::tof64()`.
+The constituent parts of Rstats are Rust traits grouping together methods applicable to a single vector (`Stats`), two vectors (`Vecg`), or n vectors of data.
+End type f64 is most commonly used for the results.

 ### Documentation